 Measuring for wallpaper accurately is one of the decorating techniques you have to get exactly right to get a smart, professional-looking finish.

-‘Wallpapering a room is such an easy way to bring an instant splash of color and personality, agrees Kate French, creative director at Dado, ‘and there is such a wealth of designs available, from large-scale bold prints to smaller scale stripes and florals; serene and soft neutrals to more vibrant pops of color.
-Whether it’s a wall or two or all over the room, an afternoon spent wallpapering can bring a radical and rewarding refresh.
+‘Wallpapering a room is such an easy way to bring an instant splash of color and personality,’ says Kate French, creative director at Dado, ‘and there is such a wealth of designs available, from large-scale bold prints to smaller scale stripes and florals; serene and soft neutrals to more vibrant pops of color.
+Whether it’s a wall or two or all over the room, an afternoon spent wallpapering can bring a radical and rewarding refresh.’

 How to measure for wallpaper

-Measuring for wallpaper is something you really want to get right first time, so take your time, check you know how to read a tape measure correctly, and measure two or three times before cutting to ensure you have the correct measurements.
+Measuring for wallpaper is something you really want to get right first time, so take your time, check you know how to read a tape measure correctly, and measure two or three times before cutting to ensure you have the correct measurements – and that goes for applying peel and stick wallpaper as well.

 1. Check the width of the wallpaper and the wall